 A new solution to business challenges

-- Bringing employees back to traditional offices: this may solve many of the challenges employees face while working from home.
+- Bringing employees back to traditional offices: This may solve many of the challenges employees face while working from home.
 But it does not address employer challenges.
-That’s because procuring, designing, building and operating large amounts of office space do not align with the primary objective of the head of commercial property, which is to identify and drive cost savings for the company.
+That’s because procuring, designing, building, and operating large amounts of office space do not align with the primary objective of the head of commercial real estate, which is to identify and drive cost savings for the company.

-- Maintaining a permanent work from home model: enforcing more remote work policies may solve some employer challenges, but does not address employee challenges.
-Across industries, studies show that employees want to return to an office, at least some of the time.
+- Maintaining a permanent work from home model: Enforcing more remote work policies may solve some employer challenges, but does not address employee challenges.
+Across industries, studies show that employees want to return to an office, at least part of the time.

 In the past, you would have to compromise.
-There wasn’t a situation that could achieve the objectives of both the head of commercial property (to keep costs low) and the head of people (to keep employees happy).
+There wasn’t a situation that could achieve the objectives of both the head of commercial real estate (to keep costs low) and the head of people (to keep employees happy).

-In 2020, however, with flexible property, you can.
+In 2020, however, with flexible real estate, you can.
 You can bring people back to the office and save money at the same time.
-Going forward, flexible property is the most effective tool to solve the above problems without compromise.
+Going forward, flexible real estate is the most effective tool to solve the above problems without compromise.

-In the past, companies’ property portfolios were static, with most companies under long-term leases.
-Going forward, due to the ever-changing needs of businesses and employees wanting more options of where they work, there is going to be more demand and utilisation of short-term flexible and on-demand space.
-In the future, there will be much more elastic property portfolios, with a heavier emphasis on flexible property.
+In the past, companies’ real estate portfolios were static, with most companies under long-term leases.
+Going forward, due to the ever-changing needs of businesses and employees wanting more options of where they work, there is going to be more demand and utilization of short-term flexible and on-demand space.
+In the future, there will be much more elastic real estate portfolios, with a heavier emphasis on flexible real estate.

-The illustration below shows the ongoing transition of businesses’ property portfolios.
+The illustration below shows the ongoing transition of businesses’ real estate portfolios.

-Companies will increasingly utilise a mixture of four models of space:
+Companies will increasingly utilize a mixture of four models of space:

-- Work from home (WFH) part-time: given the various changes occurring across all industries, there will likely be a greater allowance for employees to work from their homes, at least some of the time.
+- Work from home (WFH) part-time: Given the various changes occurring across all industries, there will likely be a greater allowance for employees to work from their homes, at least part of the time.

 How businesses can successfully rebuild their portfolios

-In order to build property portfolios of the future, companies will need to intentionally adjust and optimise the amount, usage and location of their spaces on a frequent, ongoing basis.
+In order to build real estate portfolios of the future, companies will need to intentionally adjust and optimize the amount, usage, and location of their spaces on a frequent, ongoing basis.
 Here are a few things companies should consider to get it right.

-- Company priorities: business leaders should ensure that the priorities of the business are reflected in the property strategy.
-Some priorities to consider are: minimising downside risk, redirecting capital investments allocated to property, operational efficiency and focusing on talent.
+- Company priorities: Business leaders should ensure the priorities of the business are reflected in the real estate strategy.
+Some priorities to consider are: minimizing downside risk, redirecting capital investments allocated to real estate, operational efficiency, and focusing on talent.

-- Metrics: using the right data, companies can stop guessing how much property their employees are occupying.
-That will allow them to stabilise annual property budget per employee, limit up-front capital investment, measure total obligations and average lease expiration, utilisation, square metreage per employee and employee satisfaction.
+- Metrics: Using the right data, companies can stop guessing how much real estate their employees are occupying.
+That will allow them to stabilize annual real estate budget per employee, limit up-front capital investment, measure total obligations and average lease expiration, utilization, square footage per employee, and employee satisfaction.

-- Time horizon: businesses used to forecast property needs in 10-year spans since that’s how leases with landlords are structured.
+- Time horizon: Businesses used to forecast real estate needs in 10-year spans since that’s how leases with landlords are structured.
 But a company’s forecasting period for headcount is significantly shorter.
-With flexible property, a business can estimate budgeting and headcount growth just one to two years out, as opposed to five years or more.
+With flexible real estate, a business can estimate budgeting and headcount growth just one to two years out, as opposed to five years or more.

-- Employee feedback: businesses ought to make property decisions based on what employees want.
-Through surveys and consistent re-evaluations, companies can determine individual employee preferences for where and how they prefer to work.
+- Employee feedback: Businesses ought to make real estate decisions based on what employees want.
+Through surveys and consistent reevaluations, companies can determine individual employee preferences for where and how they prefer to work.

-We will look back on 2020 as the year that the corporate property industry went through a necessary structural change that benefits the users by making property flexible, in the same way cloud computing has benefited so many companies in the last decade.
-This is a major structural shift for corporate property that has been accelerated by the pandemic.
+We will look back on 2020 as the year that the corporate real estate industry went through a necessary structural change that benefits the users by making real estate flexible, in the same way cloud computing has benefited so many companies in the past decade.
+This is a major structural shift for corporate real estate that has been accelerated by the pandemic.

-Businesses transitioning from traditional forms of property usage to more flexible ones will need to think differently as they go through this change.
-But there is no need for concern – we are simply going through the same transition that many other industries have been through in previous years.
-The shift to flexible property will enable companies to adapt at speed, with certainty, with less downside and with no compromise to the employee experience.
+Businesses transitioning from traditional forms of real estate usage to more flexible ones will need to think differently as they go through this change.
+But there is no need for concern—we are simply going through the same transition that many other industries have been through in previous years.
+The shift to flexible real estate will enable companies to adapt at speed, with certainty, with less downside, and with no compromise to the employee experience.